cryogen-project/cryogen-docs/resources/templates/md/add-basic-search.md

 ## Download lunrclient.js
 Download and place the file lunrclient.js into the js folder of your theme: [lunrclient.js](/lunr/lunrclient.js)

-This script will create the search rusult page.
+This script will create the search result page.

 ## Changes to HTML and CSS
 Changes to the actual html/css highly depend on your theme.
 Therefor only a basic snippets of a possible change of the **base.html** are shown here.

-In the `head` tag the Javascripts must be loaded.
+In the `head` tag the JavaScript files must be loaded.
 First lunr itself, then the indexfile and then the client file:
 ```html
     <script src="https://unpkg.com/lunr/lunr.js"></script>
     <script src="/js/index/lunr_index.js"></script>